 THE STARS OF STAR TREK: SECTION 31

 Michelle Yeoh (Crouching Tiger, Hidden Dragon) is bringing her Philippa Georgiou character from Star Trek: Discovery to Star Trek: Section 31.
 For those who follow Discovery (and those who don’t), Georgiou lost her life early on in the series only to return as her Mirrorverse counterpart.
 Her return saw her first as the Emperor of the Terran Empire, a title which she eventually gave up.
-Georgiou then became a cabaret owner and before being recruited by Section 31.
+Georgiou then became a cabaret owner before being recruited by Section 31.
+She had a run as part of the crew of the Discovery, but now she’s left that show too, in an episode which featured the Guardian of Forever.

-At this point, Yeoh is the only actor officially announced to star in Section 31.
+At this point, Yeoh as Philippa Georgiou is the only actor officially announced to star in Section 31.
 Expect more names to be dropped as they get closer to production start date.
 Star Trek overseer Alex Kurtzman gave Space.com an update on casting: “I think that’s going to be happening soon.”

-It could be assumed, though, that Shazad Latif’s Ash Taylor/Voq and Jayne Brook’s Katrina Cornwell may see some action in Star Trek: Section 31 as during the course of Discovery they’ve developed definite ties to the clandestine organization.
+It could be assumed, though, that Shazad Latif’s Ash Tylor/Voq may see some action in Star Trek: Section 31 as during the course of Discovery he developed definite ties to the clandestine organization.

 THE PEOPLE IN CHARGE OF STAR TREK: SECTION 31